 As with any other social media platform, you need to make sure you have some CTA’s on your Facebook page.
 Include a link to your reservation page, online order page, or even the page to sign up for the monthly newsletter.
 Give users reasons to click, and reasons to engage with your company.

-“What is your favorite dish in the summer?”, “What is your favorite beer?”
+“What is your favorite dish in the summer?” or “What is your favorite beer?”
 Questions like these help get your customers talking and engaged with your business, but remember to engage back (ideally with something relevant from your menu), because online communication should be a two-way street.
 If done well, asking engaging questions will help you steer the waters of powerful word of mouth.

 Focus on reviews